 - Work from anywhere.
 What's stopping you from taking your laptop overseas to enjoy a working break?
 You don't always have to work from home.

 I'm not saying freelancing is easy.
-Far from it.
-But sometimes it's important to remember why we went freelance in the first place, and be reassured that it's perfectly fine to stay small.
-Because it really is possible to escape the rat race and enjoy a flexible freelancing life.
+But sometimes it's important to remember why we went freelance in the first place and reassured that it's perfectly fine to stay small.
+Because it r is possible to escape the rat race and enjoy a flexible freelancing life.